Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Chisinau, Moldova.

 Rescheduling or cancelling your interview

-If you are unable to attend your appointment, please send an e-mail to ChisinauVisas@state.gov.
-For K visas, please visit ustraveldocs.com.
+If you are unable to attend your appointment, send an e-mail to ChisinauVisas@state.gov.
+For K visas, visit ustraveldocs.com/md/en.
 There may be a significant wait time before the next available appointment, so please attempt to attend the date already assigned.
-For some family-based and employment preference visa categories, a visa became available within the month you were scheduled by NVC.
 DV applicants should be aware that visas are numerically limited and must be issued the same month the interview has been assigned and by September 30 of the program year.
 If applicants decide to reschedule, there is no guarantee that a visa will still be available on the date of your rescheduled interview.
 Please carefully consult the Visa Bulletin before you request to reschedule your interview.

 Security screening procedures

 All visitors to the U.S. Embassy must follow certain security procedures.
 Any visitor who declines to be screened by U.S. Embassy security personnel will be unable to enter the embassy.
-To avoid delaying your entry and that of those in line behind you, please bring only what is required for your interview.
-We strongly recommend that you do not bring large bags, I-pads, PCs, or other electronic devices.
+To avoid delaying your entry and that of those in line behind you, bring only what is required for your interview.
+Do not bring large bags, I-pads, PCs, or other electronic devices.

 Accompanying persons